arty-arty/trust_market/README.md

 # [Trust Marketplace](https://trust-market.netlify.app/)

-Trust Marketplace ([view webapp](https://trust-market.netlify.app/)) isn't just another gig platform—it's a rethinking of trust in digital conversations.
+Trust Marketplace ([view pitch](https://www.youtube.com/watch?v=J3zUxvo8ZBs)) isn't just another gig platform—it's a rethinking of trust in digital conversations ([view webapp](https://trust-market.netlify.app/)).
 As if you Chat with strangers, hire them, and a Guardian Angel, called Trust, makes sure you're never scammed for huge $$$s.
 Is this impossible?
 Who's the Angel?
 How do they do their tough job?

 Often - monetary Trust - this strong - is governed by centralized institutions, but imagine it emerges directly from cryptographic and blockchain-driven mechanisms.
 This is precisely what Trust Marketplace brings to the table.